Historical Marker Details

 Subject:The land claim of Meek, mountain man, who helped found the Oregon Provisional Government.

 This marks the land claim of Joseph L. Meek, famed and unlettered ‘mountain man,’ who arrived in 1840 after driving from Fort Hall to Walla in the first wagon on that part of the Oregon Trail.
-He was a founder of the …
+He was a founder of the Provisional Government; served as the first sheriff, the first marshal, the first census taker.
+He …

 Read More